ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/server/ongoing-tasks/etl/elasticsearch.markdown

    * `Target` is the name of the Elasticsearch index to which the data is transferred.
       * In your task settings, define Elasticsearch Index names using **lower-case characters**.
         E.g. **orders**
-      * In your transformation script however, you can define `Target` using higher and lower case characters, as you prefer. (the task will transform the index name to lower-case caharacters while connecting Elasticsearch).
+      * In your transformation script, however, you can define `Target` using higher and lower case characters, as you prefer. (the task will transform the index name to lower-case characters while connecting Elasticsearch.)
         E.g. use either **loadToOrders** or **loadToorders**.
    * `obj` is an object defined by the script, that will be loaded to Elasticsearch.
      E.g. `orderData` in the following script: